jreichle/infinity-loop/docs/concepts.md

   * SAT solver
 * Manual level editor
 * Visualization for Wave Function Collapse
-* Preview with possible levels to choose from
+* Preview with levels to choose from
 * Help during solving by requesting hints
+* Using local storage to save current state of single page application

 The following section further elaborates on each component.
 For an overview of the employed architecture and file structure, refer to the [architecture][architecture] file.